-The Cycle4haiti is an annual cycling event open to all ages and cycling abilities, in which a group of 100+ cyclists pedal across the country from Dublin to Galway over two days.
-The cycle takes place every year on the May Bank Holiday weekend, and it’s a great way to get fit, meet new people and enjoy a tough but achievable challenge.
+The Cycle4haiti is an annual cycling event open to all ages and cycling abilities, in which two groups of 100+ cyclists pedal across the country from Dublin to Galway (200km) or Athlone to Galway (100km) over one day.
+Now in its 8th year, the cycle raises much needed funds to continue the amazing projects started by the EOY Finalists of ’07 and ‘08 to improve the lives of the Haitian people.
+Taking part, as an individual or a team, is a great way to get fit, meet new people and enjoy a tough but achievable challenge.

-Throughout the cycle all cyclists stick together in a single peloton, and the group is fully supported by a servicing and ambulance crew.
+Throughout the cycle all cyclists stick together in a single peloton, and the groups are fully supported by a servicing and ambulance crew.

 The Soul of Haiti Foundation was established when a group of entrepreneurs and finalists of the Ernst & Young Entrepreneur of the Year travelled to Haiti in 2007.
 These entrepreneurs set up a number of small humanitarian projects in the South of Haiti.
 The entrepreneurs returned to Haiti in 2008 and subsequently established a Board of Directors to carry out the Foundations mission.Find out more